stevomatthews/Spoon-Knife/srt-api-functions-test.md

 Reports the current statistics

-* `u`: Socket to get stats from
+* `u`: Socket from which to get statistics
 * `perf`: Pointer to an object to be written with the statistics
-* `clear`: 1 if the statis should be cleared after retrieval
+* `clear`: 1 if the statistics should be cleared after retrieval
 * `instantaneous`: 1 if the statistics should use instant data, not moving averages

-The `SRT_TRACEBSTATS` is an alias to `struct CBytePerfMon`.
-The meaning of most of the field should be enough comprehensible in the header file comments.
-Here are some less obvious fields in this structure (instant measurements):
+`SRT_TRACEBSTATS` is an alias to `struct CBytePerfMon`.
+Most of the fields are reasonably well described in the header file comments.
+Here are descriptions of some less obvious fields in this structure (instant measurements):

-* `usPktSndPeriod`: sending period.
-This is the minimum time that must be kept between two consecutively sent packets over the link used by this socket (note that sockets sharing one outgoing port use the same underlying UDP socket and therefore the same link and the same sender queue).
-In other word, this is the inversion of maximum sending speed.
-This isn't the EXACT time distance between two consecutive sendings because in case when the time spent by the application between two consecutive sendings exceeds this time, then simply the next packet will be sent immediately, and additionally the extra wasted time will be "repaid" at the next sending.
+* `usPktSndPeriod`: This is the minimum time (sending period) that must be kept between two packets sent consecutively over the link used by this socket.
+Note that sockets sharing one outgoing port use the same underlying UDP socket and therefore the same link and the same sender queue. `usPktSndPeriod` is the inversion of the maximum sending speed.
+It isn't the EXACT time interval between two consecutive sendings because in the case where the time spent by the application between two consecutive sendings exceeds `usPktSndPeriod`, the next packet will be sent immediately.
+The extra "wasted" time will be accounted for at the next sending.

-* `pktFlowWindow`: The "flow window" size, it's actually the number of free space in the peer receiver, as read on the sender, in the number of packets.
-When this value drops to zero, the next sending packet will be simply dropped by the receiver without processing.
-In the file mode this may cause slowdown of sending in order to wait until the receiver clears things up; in live mode the receiver buffer should normally occupy not more than half of the buffer size (default 8192).
-If this size is less than this half and declines, it means that the receiver cannot process the incoming stream fast enough and this may in perspective lead to a dropped connection.
+* `pktFlowWindow`: The amount of free space ("flow window" size) on the receiver, as read on the sender based on the number of packets. **???** When this value drops to zero, the next packet sent will be dropped by the receiver without processing.
+In file mode this may cause a slowdown of sending in order to wait until the receiver makes more space available. **???**; in live mode the receiver buffer contents should normally occupy not more than half of the buffer size (default 8192).
+If this **???** size is less than this **???** half and declines, it means that the receiver cannot process the incoming stream fast enough and this may lead to a dropped connection.

 * `pktCongestionWindow`: The "congestion window" in packets.
 In File mode this value starts with 16 and is increased with every number of reported